Catch-up Unmustered; or, Easier is Harder

 Rule #1 of Beeminder: Things that make staying on the yellow brick road easier make reaching your overall goal harder.
 There’s no free lunch.
 Any leniency today will get paid for down the (wait for it) Road.

-If that sounds counter-intuitive, imagine the extreme case of ultimate leniency where we’re like “don’t worry, honey, as long as you’re at your goal weight a year from now all deviations from the road will be forgiven.”
+If that sounds counter-intuitive, imagine the extreme case of ultimate leniency where we’re like “don’t worry, honey, as long as you’re at your goal weight a year from now all deviations from the yellow brick road will be forgiven.”
 That completely destroys all the benefit Beeminder has to offer!
-[1]
+[2]

-“At some point you’re going to end up pushing the limits, which means you have to understand the precise limits.”
+“At some point you’re going to end up pushing the limits, which means you have to understand the precise limits”

 In general, we need to minimize the number of rules and caveats to think about.
-Any rules and caveats that make staying on the road harder are bad for obvious reasons.
+Any rules and caveats that make staying on track harder are bad for obvious reasons.
 But even the ones that try to make it easier require you to think about them.
 That’s because at some point you’re going to end up pushing the limits, which means you have to understand the precise limits.
 Consider grace periods, three-strikes policies, and generous exemption criteria.
 Those, ironically, do not reduce your chances of derailing!

 How not?
 Because they don’t make the overall goal any easier.
 They mostly just add some fuzziness about how far you can push things before you really derail.
 Which just means you push a little farther than you would otherwise and end up increasing your chances of derailing.
-Better to push it / procrastinate up to a bright, unambiguous line than to push it / procrastinate up to a line whose exact location is shrouded.
+Better to push it / procrastinate up to a bright, unambiguous red line than to push it / procrastinate up to a line whose exact location is shrouded.

 The lesson we’ve learned (the hard way): make the goal itself easier, don’t try to make it easier with various leniencies.